 When necessary, recipients may apply for, and the agency may grant, a waiver from these requirements.
-Information on the process for requesting a waiver from these requirements is on the website below.
+The agency should notify the recipient for information on the process for requesting a waiver from these requirements.

-(a) When the Federal agency has made a determination that one of the following exceptions applies, the awarding official may waive the application of the domestic content procurement preference in any case in which the agency determines that:

-(1) applying the domestic content procurement preference would be inconsistent with the public interest;

-(2) the types of iron, steel, manufactured products, or construction materials are not produced in the United States in sufficient and reasonably available quantities or of a satisfactory quality; or

-(3) the inclusion of iron, steel, manufactured products, or construction materials produced in the United States will increase the cost of the overall project by more than 25 percent.
+- (a) When the Federal agency has determined that one of the following exceptions applies, the awarding official may waive the application of the domestic content procurement preference in any case in which the agency determines that: - (1) applying the domestic content procurement preference would be inconsistent with the public interest; - (2) the types of iron, steel, manufactured products, or construction materials are not produced in the United States in sufficient and reasonably available quantities or of a satisfactory quality; or - (3) the inclusion of iron, steel, manufactured products, or construction materials produced in the United States will increase the cost of the overall project by more than 25 percent.